isomerpages/sportsg-corp/media-centre/media-release/_posts/2024-02-16-post-New National Training Centre for Cricket at West Coast Ground.md

 image: ""
 variant: tiptap
 ---
-<p>16 February 2024 – The national cricket team will begin training at West
+<p><strong>Singapore, 16 February 2024</strong> – The national cricket team
-Coast Ground by mid-2024.
+will begin training at West Coast Ground by mid-2024.
 This new cricket training ground will be a dedicated training facility for the National Team to prepare for major competitions, which may include SEA Games, Asian Games and ICC ranking competitions.</p>
 <p>The West Coast Ground will have a cricket pitch, cricket nets, gym and
 sheltered training area.
 The sheltered training area will allow the team to train even in rainy weather.</p>